Diminished Value Claims: Georgia

 In the State Farm v.
 Mabry case mentioned above, a formula arose that was only intended for use in that case.
 This model, known as the “17c formula” was used to settle claims for a class of 25,000 claimants.
 It was created using a simple methodology specifically for that case because of the large number of claimants and the need for a quick, easy, and predictable means to evaluate each claim.

-The 17c formula is widely used by the insurance industry to control and cap diminished value payouts without regard to the unique circumstances of a claim.
-In response to this abuse, the Georgia Insurance Commissioner issued a directive to all insurance carriers stating they do not endorse the use of that formula.
-The directive states:
+Since then, many insurance companies have adopted the 17c diminished value formula in an effort to reduce diminished value claim payouts in Georgia.
+This formula is flawed and is designed to control and cap diminished value payouts without regard to the unique circumstances of a claim.
+In response to this abuse, the Georgia Insurance Commissioner issued a directive to all insurance carriers stating they do not endorse that formula.